TheRealAgentK/facebook-cf-sdk/README.md

 # Getting started

 1. You must first download the latest version of the SDK.
-Please download the code base as a zip file or clone the repository.
+Please download the code base as a zip file, clone the repository or download a [specific tag](https://github.com/TheRealAgentK/facebook-cf-sdk/tags).
 2. [Install the SDK](http://github.com/TheRealAgentK/facebook-cf-sdk/wiki/Installation) on your CFML server.
 3. [Use the components](http://github.com/TheRealAgentK/facebook-cf-sdk/wiki/Usage) in your application.